-While the absence of Sergey on the 2019 grid will not be as noticeable as that of Ocon, it seems harsh that, given the shortcomings of the FW41, we were unable to get a better idea of his talent, after all, he is clearly quick.
+While the absence of Sergey on the 2019 grid would not be as noticeable as that of Ocon, it seemed harsh that, given the shortcomings of the FW41, we were unable to get a better idea of his talent, after all, he is clearly quick.

-At season end, Sergey took part in a test with Audi Sport's DTM team, while he is also set to make at least two FIA World Endurance Championship outings with the SMP Racing LMP1 in 2019, replacing Jenson Button, who is skipping the Sebring and Spa races due to clashing Super GT commitments.
+At season end, Sergey took part in a test with Audi Sport's DTM team, while he was also set to make at least two FIA World Endurance Championship outings with the SMP Racing LMP1 in 2019, replacing Jenson Button, who was skipping the Sebring and Spa races due to clashing Super GT commitments.

-Having made his Le Mans debut in 2017 in an SMP Racing Dallara LMP2 car, finishing 16th in class, it is expected he will return in 2019, albeit in an LMP1 car.
+Having made his Le Mans debut in 2017 in an SMP Racing Dallara LMP2 car, finishing 16th in class, it was expected he would return in 2019, albeit in an LMP1 car.

 In January 2019, Sergey took part in the Formula E test with Mahindra Racing in Marrakesh, and shortly after was confirmed for Le Mans with SMP.

 In late February, he was announced as Renault's third and reserve driver, along with Jack Aitken (test driver) and Guanyu Zhou (development driver).

 Though he wasn't classified at Sebring, at Spa he finished 4th, two of his three WEC outings for SMP.
 He subsequently failed to finish at Le Mans, but on a brighter note it was subsequently announced that alongside his Renault duties Sergey would be reserve driver for McLaren.